Cytotec (Misoprostol) and Labor Injuries

 The Risks of Cytotec Use In Labor Induction

 There are serious risks associated with using Cytotec as an agent for labor induction.
-Cytotec is administered vaginally in pill form, rather than through IV or removable vaginal insert like other labor drugs (Pitocin, Cervidil).
+Cytotec is administered vaginally in pill form, rather than through IV or a removable vaginal insert like other labor drugs (Pitocin, Cervidil).
 The pill is typically cut into quarters, with one quarter administered every four hours.
-This poses a serious risk–if the mother or baby has an adverse reaction to the drug, it cannot be rapidly discontinued due to it’s immediate absorption into the body.
+This poses a serious risk–if the mother or baby has an adverse reaction to the drug, it cannot be rapidly discontinued due to its immediate absorption into the body.

 Because it is impossible to predict how each mother and baby will react to Cytotec, it is very dangerous to begin administration.
 Some of the most common adverse side effects of Cytotec use in pregnant women include: